seatable/seatable-release/README.md

 - Clone this repository & Checkout a new branch with the Naming Convention `v*.*.*` (e.g. `v4.1.9`)
 - Make changes, commit and push your changes
 - Create a pull request
-- All files in the 'release/' directory will be uploaded to the release as a tarbal <seatbale-compose-v*.*.*.tar.gz> and the release will be tagged with the  branchname / version
+- All files in the 'release/' directory will be uploaded to the release as a tarbal <seatbale-compose.tar.gz> and the release will be tagged with the  branchname / version

 ```bash
 git clone <this_repo>